xinnjie/bitIO/README.md

     out.write(1);

 Here we write 7 bits to file temp.bin.

-Of cource, we write multiple 7-bit to the stream.
+Of cource, we can also write multiple 7-bit to the stream.

     for (int i = 0; i < 10; ++i) {
             out.write(i);